ESWAT/augmentedreaction-theme/README.md

     cd ~/Library/Application Support/Sublime Text 2/Packages

-    git clone git://github.com/ESWAT/augmentedreaction-theme.git 'Theme - AR'
+    git clone git://github.com/ESWAT/augmentedreaction-theme.git 'Theme - Augmented Reaction'

-Make sure you have the `Theme - AR` at the end of the command so it is placed in the correct folder.
+Make sure you have the `Theme - Augmented Reaction` at the end of the command so it is placed in the correct folder.
 Unless of course you feel like experiencing the wrath of no icons.

 Back to Sublime Text, press `super+,` to access your `Settings - User` and insert:

-        "theme": "AR.sublime-theme"
+        "theme": "Augmented Reaction.sublime-theme"

 If it looks like crap make sure to restart Sublime before crying.